Lens depth function and k-relative neighborhood graph: versatile tools for ordinal data analysis: Lens Depth Function and -Relative Neighborhood Graph and Motivation for our Algorithms

-In particular, $LD(x_t;\dataset)$ as given in \eqref{eval_all_state} can be considered, up to a normalizing constant of $1/\binom{n-1}{2}$, as probability of the fixed data point $x_t$ being the most central data point in a triple comprising $x_t$ and two data points drawn uniformly at random without replacement from $\dataset\setminus\{{x_t}\}$.
-This insight gives us a handle for the realistic situation that we are not given all statements of the kind \eqref{my_quest} (that is for all triples) but only an arbitrary collection of statements, some of them possibly being incorrect.
-Namely, we can still \emph{estimate} $LD(x_t;\dataset)$ by estimating the probability of the described event by its relative frequency: \\
+We note that $LD(x_t;\dataset)$ as given in \eqref{eval_all_state} can be considered, up to a normalizing constant of~$1/\binom{n-1}{2}$, as probability of the fixed data point $x_t$ being the most central data point in a triple comprising $x_t$ and two data points drawn uniformly at random without replacement from $\dataset\setminus\{{x_t}\}$.
+This insight gives us a handle for the realistic situation that we are not given all statements of the kind \eqref{my_quest}, but only an arbitrary collection $\mathcal{S}$ of statements, some of them possibly being incorrect.
+Namely, we can still \emph{estimate} $LD(x_t;\dataset)$ by estimating the probability of the described event by its relative frequency:

+This estimate will be reasonable whenever statements in $\mathcal{S}$ comprising $x_t$ appear to be sampled approximately uniformly at random from the set of all statements that comprise~$x_t$, the number of statements in $\mathcal{S}$ comprising $x_t$ is large enough, and the proportion of incorrect statements is sufficiently small.
+Note that if we assume $\mathcal{S}$ to be sampled uniformly at random from the set of all statements, this will imply that for every $x_t\in \dataset$ statements in~$\mathcal{S}$ comprising $x_t$ are a uniform sample from the set of all statements that comprise $x_t$. \\

+We now explain how we can use our insights to devise algorithms for the machine learning problems of medoid estimation, outlier identification, and classification when only given a collection of statements of the kind \eqref{my_quest} for a data set (the algorithms are formally stated in Section \ref{section_algs}).
+The basic principle is that we replace the true lens depth function with its estimate according to \eqref{estimation_ld} in the following existing approaches to these problems (see Section~\ref{subsection_relwork_depthfunctions} for further information and references):

-The specific property of measuring centrality makes the lens depth function (and statistical depth functions in general) applicable for medoid estimation, outlier identification and classification problems: \begin{itemize} \item \textbf{Medoid estimation (Algorithm \ref{medoid_alg}):} A medoid of a data set $\dataset$ is a most central data point in the sense that it has minimal total distance to all other data points.
+\begin{itemize} \item \textbf{Medoid estimation (cf. Algorithm \ref{medoid_alg} in Section \ref{section_algs}):} A medoid $O_{\text{MED}}$ of a data set~$\dataset$ is a most central object in the sense that it has minimal total distance to all other objects, that is it minimizes

 Since the lens depth function provides a measure of centrality too, even though in a different sense, a maximizer of the lens depth function (restricted to $\dataset$) is a natural candidate for an estimate of a medoid.
-This procedure is implemented by Algorithm \ref{medoid_alg}, where the lens depth function on $\dataset$ is estimated according to \eqref{estimation_ld}.
-The experiments in Section \ref{exp_art_med} will show that our approach indeed yields useful estimates.